ibera wetlands

 The Lead Photographer will give an introductory briefing to the workshop.

-Night in Concepción.
+Night in a hut in Concepción.

 We will enter the wetlands with our small boats, crossing narrow channels in a horse-drawn canoe and a “botador” (boatman), through an uncontaminated landscape.
 In the afternoon we will visit a local family and then we will have dinner with them with typical food of the wetlands.